matrix-org/thirdroom/docs/guides/developers.md

 # Third Room for Developers

-This guide is designed to help you understand how to harness the power of WebSG to create custom behaviors and interactions for Third Room worlds.
-Third Room empowers developers to create unique and immersive virtual experiences that can be shared with users around the globe.
+Third Room is specifically engineered to enable developers to craft bespoke scripts for individual worlds and even extend the capabilities of the Third Room client itself.
+By placing the power of customization in developers' hands, Third Room fosters the creation of immersive virtual experiences that can captivate and enthrall.

-## WebSG
+## Web Scene Graph

 WebSG is designed to provide a safe and performant way to manipulate glTF scene graphs from a WebAssembly module.
 The API can be accessed from any wasm-compatible language, giving you the flexibility to choose the programming language that best suits your needs and expertise.